TheochemUI/eOn/docs/source/devdocs/parallel-potentials.md

 ProcessSearchJob.
 The threading model uses `std::thread` with per-image potential ownership.

+## Thread-safe interface

+`Potential` and `Matter` are not internally synchronized except where a mutex is documented (Metatomic inference lock).
+The contract is:

+- After `makePotential`, the pot is used from one thread unless `isThreadSafe()` is true.
+- `Matter` is not shared across threads.
+Parallel NEB uses one Matter (or one pot instance) per image.
+- `layoutFlags()` says whether the pot is in-process, needs cwd, or is a subprocess.
+Do not share a `NeedsWorkingDirectory` pot across threads that would race on cwd.

 ## Threading model

 Two virtual methods on `Potential` control the behavior: